2002 Arizona gubernatorial election

 The 2002 Arizona gubernatorial election took place on November 5, 2002.
-Incumbent Republican Governor Jane Dee Hull was term-limited.
-The Democratic nominee, Arizona Attorney General Janet Napolitano, narrowly defeated Republican Matt Salmon, a former U.S. Representative.
+Incumbent Republican Governor Jane Dee Hull was term limited.
+The Democratic nominee, Arizona Attorney General Janet Napolitano, narrowly defeated Republican Matt Salmon, a former U.S. Representative, in a victory that was considered a minor upset.
 Upon her inauguration, Napolitano became the first woman to succeed another woman as governor of a state.
-This was the last gubernatorial election in Arizona in which the margin of victory was single-digit margin until 2022, and the last time that a winning candidate won governorship without Maricopa County.
+This was the last Arizona gubernatorial election in which the winning candidate did not win Maricopa County.